 The bill amends existing Louisiana law to redefine certain terms related to the state's waters and to officially change references from the "Gulf of Mexico" to the "Gulf of America."
-Specifically, it updates the definition of "waters of the state" to include both surface and underground waters, explicitly replacing "Gulf of Mexico" with "Gulf of America" in various contexts.
-The bill also clarifies that "waters of the state" does not include waste treatment systems or "fastlands," which are defined as lands surrounded by levees or flood protection structures that do not maintain a continuous surface connection to other waters of the United States.
+Specifically, it updates the definition of "waters of the state" to include all surface and underground waters within Louisiana, explicitly replacing "Gulf of Mexico" with "Gulf of America."
+Additionally, the bill clarifies that "waters of the state" do not include waste treatment systems or "fastlands," which are defined as lands surrounded by levees or flood protection structures that do not maintain a continuous surface connection to other waters of the United States.

 SB94 Engrossed: 30:2073(7), 49:1(A), 49:23(6)